Dmitry-White/React.js-Playground/graphql/README.md

-# AuthApp-GraphQL
-Auth-included project from a GraphQL course
+# GraphQL with React: The Complete Developers Guide